AstraZeneca/runnable/docs/configurations/executors/argo.md

 - [x] Ability to provide specialized compute environments for different steps of the pipeline.
 - [ ] Expects a mature cloud kubernetes environment and expertise.

-Magnus provides *sensible* defaults to most of the configuration variables but it is highly advised to get inputs from infrastructure teams or ML engineers in defining the configuration.
+runnable provides *sensible* defaults to most of the configuration variables but it is highly advised to get inputs from infrastructure teams or ML engineers in defining the configuration.